labeldot/mintopolyAirdrop/README.md

 **Note: to view the results of each airdrop transaction and prize distribution, click on each round's txt file in this repo.**

-This repo records the airdrop results for the Mintopoly!
-Money awards.
-Each week, the top X finishers recieve an airdrop of our ERC-20 token (Mintopoly!
-Money) based on their net worth and finish position.
+This repo records the airdrop results for the Mintopoly round awards.
+Each week, the top X finishers recieve an airdrop of our ERC-20 token (Mintopoly Money) based on their net worth and finish position.
 The distribution formula works like this...

 1. Tally net worth of combined top n (typically 250-500) players
 2. Loop through each player, in order of rank.
 For each: